Caesar & John Ferrit: Two of Natick’s Black Patriots

 When Natick was Crowned Home of Champions, and Firefighting was an Olympic Sport

-One of the original Champions!
-"Pooch" Donovan, Harvard Trainder.
+One of the Champions!
+"Pooch" Donovan, Harvard Trainer.
 (Undated, NHS Collections)

 Even though the summer Olympics have ended, we are still discussing sports at the Natick Historical Society.
 Inspired, some of us have picked up our old swim caps and goggles or hit the track running!